Essential Moving Tips When Buying & Selling A Home At The Same Time

 Pre-Approval

 Whether you’re just starting to look at homes, you’ve got the choices narrowed down, or you’re ready to make an offer, you’ll need pre-approval; otherwise you might jeopardize getting the home you want.
-Getting pre-approved is a necessity in today’s housing market and will put you in the best position to your offer accepted.
+Getting pre-approved is a necessity in today’s housing market and will put you in the ideal position to your offer accepted.

 Why do realtors and sellers require pre-approval?